- Manuscript Submission Requirements Checklist

-Letter to the Editor contributions (length limit: 500 words + author affiliations + 250 words of references) provide comments on the following already-published journalistic article types only: Features, Viewpoints, and Editorials (Comments).
+Letter to the Editor contributions (length limit: 500 word-equivalents + author affiliations + 250 words of references) provide comments on the following already-published journalistic article types only: Features, Viewpoints, and Editorials (Comments).
 Letters to the Editor should be submitted within two months of the publication date of the original material.
 The author(s) of the original material will be given an opportunity to reply.
 If appropriate, both articles will be published in the same issue.
 These articles are not peer reviewed.

-Please note: Contributors wishing to comment on research content (this includes Research Articles, Policy Analysis, Critical Reviews, Perspectives, Correspondence/Rebuttals, and Additions and Corrections), please submit a Correspondence/Rebuttal.
+Please note: Contributors wishing to comment on research content (this includes Research Articles, Policy Analysis, Reviews, Perspectives, Correspondence/Rebuttals, and Additions and Corrections), please submit a Correspondence/Rebuttal.

-Correspondence/Rebuttal manuscripts (length limit: 1,000 word-equivalents each including citations) provide scholarly comment on papers appearing in the research section (Research Articles, Policy Analyses, Critical Reviews, Perspectives, Correspondence/Rebuttals, and Additions and Corrections).
+Correspondence/Rebuttal manuscripts (length limit: 1,000 word-equivalents each including citations) provide scholarly comment on papers appearing in the research section (Research Articles, Policy Analyses, Reviews, Perspectives, Correspondence/Rebuttals, and Additions and Corrections).
 Correspondence should be submitted within twelve months of the publication date of the original paper and must raise substantive scientific or technical questions.
 Well-justified exceptions to this timeframe will also be considered.
 Correspondence that consists mainly of opinion will not be considered.
 The author(s) of the original paper will be given an opportunity to prepare a response within one month of receiving the Correspondence.
 Correspondence on previously published Correspondence will not be considered, and personal invective will not be tolerated.
 Correspondence/Rebuttal may undergo peer review at the determination of the assigned editor.
 The correspondence and the rebuttal will be published consecutively in the same issue.

 ES&T has a required template that must be completed for all proposals for special issues.
 If you would like to propose a special issue, please contact the managing editor via email: email@example.com.